-HOSPITALITY AV: HOW TO FIND THE RIGHT SYSTEM FOR YOUR PROPERTY
+HOSPITALITY AUDIOVISUAL: HOW TO FIND THE RIGHT SYSTEM FOR YOUR PROPERTY

 Critical media elements that foster this type of loyalty, such as branded music, digital signage and touchscreens, depend on reliable commercial-grade audiovisual systems.

-Generally speaking, your systems need to be professionally designed, properly installed and backed by responsive support.
+Generally speaking, your hospitality audio visual systems need to be professionally designed, properly installed and backed by responsive support.
 Additionally, there are many other important factors to weigh so that you can find the right system for your unique property and budget.
 Even if you’re part of a major hospitality brand, the design and function of your AV system will be unique.
-In this article we’ll explain those factors and provide some expert insights from our hospitality AV specialists.
+In this article we’ll explain those factors and provide some expert insights from our hotel AV specialists.

 #1: Define What Your Peak Experience Looks And Sounds Like.